intel-analytics/BigDL-2.x/apps/model-inference-examples/README.md

 For `WebServiceDriver.java`, running it will start the web service application.
 To see the output, you can use tools such as `Postman` to send a POST request whose body contains an article text to the server's url followed with directory "/predict", (eg: localhost:8080/predict).
 Then the application will respond with the prediction result.

 ### Run flink examples in model-inference-flink
+#### Run on Flink Cluster
+1. you may start a flink cluster if there is no runing one

+    ./path/to/your/flink-1.7.2/bin/start-cluster.sh

+2. start a socket to pass words

+    nc -l 9000

+3. build your flink job package and start the flink job for text classification model inference

+    mvn clean package
+    ./path/to/your/flink-1.7.2/bin/flink run ./path/to/your/analytics-zoo/apps/model-inference-examples/model-inference-flink/target/model-inference-flink-0.1.0-SNAPSHOT-jar-with-dependencies.jar --port 9000 --embeddingFilePath ./path/to/your/data/glove/glove.6B.100d.txt --modelPath ./path/to/your/models/text-classification.bigdl

+4. tests with echo word in nc -l 9000 console and check the output with

+    tail -f ./path/to/your/flink-1.7.2/log/flink-*-taskexecutor-*.out